-Note that the two first examples can be seen as a generalisation of the third one where we do not have clear boundaries.
-So in the rest of this article, we will focus on this type of session creation.
+Note that the two first examples can be seen as a generalization of the third one where we do not have clear boundaries, so we will focus on this type of session creation.
 For now, we will use this toy data as a support for understanding.
 Once imported into DSS, the dataset should look like this.

 Note that this dataset is already sorted by time and that there are two different users.

-The objective is to detect on which line there is a new session in the ordered dataset.
-To do that, we need to calculate the interval between two lines of the same user.
+The objective is to detect on which row there is a new session in the ordered dataset.
+To do that, we need to calculate the interval between two rows of the same user.
 The window function lag() does it for us: